milan0122/MVVM_Learning/README.md

 - **Error Notifications:** Developed methods in a Utils class to display errors in the login screen.
 - **2nd work**
 - **Authentication and component:** Round button component is created and a simple authentication is applied on login button.
-- **API and View Model implementation:**  successfully login when api hits with the help of fake api and handle regarding exceptions
+- **Login and Signup using API:**  successfully login and signup when api hits with the help of fake api and handle regarding exceptions

 ## 📚 Getting Started